gifale95/BERG/docs/models/model_cards/calcium_2p-wang_2025-3DCNN.rst

 gain signals.
 The shared core consists of spatiotemporal convolutional layers and recurrent components that produce nonlinear visual feature representations over time.
 The readout module maps core features to neural responses using linear weights at neuron-specific spatial locations corresponding to receptive field positions.
-For inference, the input remains video input.
+For inference, the model only takes video input.

 **Session-specific readouts.** Because two-photon imaging does not provide stable neuron identities across recording sessions, each session and scan is associated with a distinct readout layer.